rcriii42/mesa-geo-navex/README.md

 # mesa-geo-navex
-A small mesa-geo simulation to explore the layers in NOAA ENC nav charts
+A small mesa-geo simulation to explore the layers in NOAA electronic nav charts

 # Usage
 The program runs on the command line with two optional command line parameters: